 Alternatively, stake pool managers can partner with wallet and stake account providers for direct SOL deposits.

 add-validator instruction.
-In this command, the stake pool creates
+In this command, the stake pool uses

-a new stake account and delegates it to the desired validator.
+reserve funds to create a new stake account and delegate it to the desired validator.

-Alternatively, users can deposit a stake account into the pool.
-To do this, they must delegate a stake account to the one of the validators in the stake pool.
+At this point, users can also deposit a stake account into the pool.
+To do this, they must delegate a stake account to one of the validators in the stake pool.
 If the stake pool has a preferred deposit validator, the user must delegate their stake to that validator's vote account.

 Once the stake becomes active, which happens at the following epoch boundary